View on GitHub

 The colon must be followed by a positive integer literal, which indicates the length of the type in bits.
 The length should not exceed 64 bits.
 A signed bit field type corresponds to a signed integer of the given length.
 Thus, int:16 and int16 are equivalent.
 The value range of int:n is -2n-1..2n-1-1.

-Signed bitfield types of variable length (dynamic signed bitfield types) can be specified as int<expr>, where expr is an expression of integer type to be evaluated at run-time and should not exceed 64 bits.
+Signed bitfield types of variable length (dynamic signed bitfield types) can be specified as int<expr>, where expr is an expression of integer type to be evaluated at run-time and shall be in range [1, 64] bits.

 Floating Point Types